 Trying to catch sand crabs is a popular Orange Beach activity, especially with kids.

 Get a Drink at Flora-Bama

-You can’t head to Orange Beach without a stop at Flora-Bama!
+You can’t head to this corner of Alabama without a stop at Flora-Bama!

-Flora-Bama is a Gulf Coast landmark and has been voted the #1 beach bar in the US and #14 in the world.
+Flora-Bama is a Gulf Coast landmark that’s been voted the #1 beach bar in the US and #14 in the world.
 It’s kind of a cross between a dive bar and a beach shack.

 Flora-Bama is know for their Bushwacker cocktail, so of course, we had to get a couple!

 It was delicious and refreshing (dang it’s hot in Alabama!), but I’m not sure what was in it.
 Ha ha.